dyahayuwijayanti/undergraduate-thesis-ml/README.md

 # Undergraduate Thesis – Machine Learning

-This repository contains machine learning models developed as part of my undergraduate thesis.
+This repository contains machine learning experiments developed as part of my undergraduate thesis.

+The project focuses on classification using tree-based machine learning models and performance comparison between different algorithms.

-## Models
+## Models Implemented
+- Random Forest (classification)
 - XGBoost (classification)

-- Random Forest (classification)
+## Model Comparison
+A comparative analysis between Random Forest and XGBoost is provided to evaluate:
+- Classification performance
+- Confusion matrix results
+- Feature importance

 ## Dataset
 The dataset used in this project is not included in this repository